treavis/bootstrap-datetimepicker/README.md

 # v4.17.37

-Is the current stable release.
+Is the current unstable release.
 The latest and greatest changes are available from the [development branch](https://github.com/Eonasdan/bootstrap-datetimepicker/tree/development)

 # Version 5